 The Satisfactory Academic Progress (SAP) Policy for Title IV federal aid is based on the current Academic Standing policy that Regis follows.
 In order to qualify for the degree, a student must attain a cumulative grade point average (GPA) of at least 2.00.
-To be in good academic standing, a student must have a cumulative grade point average of at least 1.75 at the end of first semester of first year and 2.0 for each subsequent semester.
 In addition to maintaining the required GPA, a student must complete a minimum of 67% of attempted courses.

 A student must complete their program within 150% of the published timeframe.
 For example, a four-year program must be completed within six years.
 Each year a student must complete a minimum of 67% of attempted credits.

 Transfer credits are counted as attempted and completed credits when calculating both GPA and Completion rate and Maximum Timeframe.

 The first repeated course will be allowed when calculating both GPA and Pace.

 Courses taken Pass/Fail will not be calculated into a student’s Cumulative GPA.
 Courses taken Pass/Fail will be included in the calculation of Pace.

 The first time you do not meet SAP standards, you will be given a Financial Aid Warning, which allows the student to receive financial aid for one additional semester, during which they are expected to bring their academic standing up to the required standard.
 The student will be monitored for SAP again at the end of the warning period.
 The student must meet the academic standing by the end of the Warning Period to be eligible to continue to receive financial aid.

 The quality of a student’s course work is indicated by grades with the following significance: